ycFreddy/Tex2Svg/README.md

 # Tex2Svg
-UI to convert Tex/Latex in SVG
+UI to convert Tex/Latex to SVG